kinnara-digital-studio/kecak-workflow/docs/pluginsList_numericTextField.md

 # Numeric Text Field

-Special fields for numeric and can use the formula in it.
+Numeric text field is a plugin that intended for numeric data types.
+In addition, this plugin can also do calculations using formulas that are already available.

 ## How to use plugins